Mark2Mark/Show-Kerning-Group-Reference/README.md

 ## Plugin for Glyphsapp

 This is a Plugin for the [Glyphs font editor](http://glyphsapp.com/).
-It simply visualizes the base glyph which is set as the kerning group for the currently active glyph.
-The left one to the left, the right one to the – well, you got it.
+It displays all members of the currently acive glyph’s kerning group to either side in minitaure.
 This can be usefull if you are flipping through your glyphs and immedeately need a visual reference of how your kerning groups look like.
+If you see elements sticking out of the righthandside group, you know there might be a group member set wrong.
+Same for th left side.
 It works best when used with a single glyph, but it is designed to at least work okay-ish in strings of text.
-If you call your kerning groups anything that does not exist in your font, it will not show anything there of course.
+It is somehow related to the built-in feature "Show Group Members" by Georg Seifert, but this one does not need the caret to sit between a certain pair.
 Since it works in real time, you will get instant feedback when you define kerning groups in the edit view.

 ### How to use